 Hattie’s™ serves a variety of Southern and Louisiana cuisine, including our award winning famous Southern fried chicken.

-The French Quarter lounge is perfect for dining, special occasions and late night bar.
+The French Quarter lounge is perfect for dining and special occasions

-(French Quarter lounge is heated and open year-round.
-Courtyard is seasonal)
+(French Quarter lounge is heated and open year-round.)

 THE STORY OF HATTIE’S™